-This is not the purpose of this article.
-We are going to focus our efforts on whether or not limited company directors should purchase a car through their own limited company or in their own personal name.
+It’s to focus on whether or not limited company directors should purchase a car through their own limited company or in their own personal name.
 A company car for directors can provide some benefits.
 Company cars for directors can also have some tax disadvantages that you need to mitigate.

 Tax considerations of having a company car

 You need to think about the tax issues surrounding the purchase of a car through a limited company.
-There are a number of tax dis-benefits:
+There are several tax dis-benefits:

 – Income tax for the employee for the car